jessdaubner/ml-exercise/product_recommendations/README.md

 docker build -t recommender product_recommendations/ docker run --rm -ti recommender
 ```
+NOTE: This uses --master local[12].
+Change the number of threads used to run the program to fit your local configuration.

 ## Methodology
 The code in `recommender.py` develops a collaborative filtering model using Spark ML's ALS estimator to recommend the 10 most relevant products to each user.
 The raw data is preprocessed so that transactions without `global_product_id` or `customer_id` are discarded and transaction data is grouped by `global_product_id` for each customer and counted.
 The total purchase counts are then used as a measure of the customer's preference or rating for a given product.
 An 80%/20% train-test split is used and an ALS model is then selected using k-folds cross-validation (k=5).